BAllanach/softsusy/README.md

 ## Download
 * <a id="raw-url" href="https://raw.githubusercontent.com/BAllanach/softsusy/master/tags/softsusy-4.1.17.tar.gz">SOFTSUSY-4.1.17</a> (2/2/23): improved documentation for github

-Previous releases (4.1.13 and before) can be obtained from [old website](https://softsusy.hepforge.org/)
+Previous releases (4.1.13 and before) can be obtained from the [old website](https://softsusy.hepforge.org/)

 ## Quick Installation and Run Test